Many people come to psychotherapy to help them deal with difficulties they are having or to explore complex questions that are weighing them down.

 The therapist's task is to be as fully present as possible to the client and to themself, and to the relationship between them.
 The therapist is attuned to the client’s ongoing process, allowing awareness of that process to arise in an atmosphere of safety and trust which permits challenging issues to be faced and embraced.

 CPP is one of the original mindfulness-based psychotherapies.
 It integrates Buddhist sources and western psychological theory and psychotherapeutic practice.
 It does not ask that the client or the therapist have any particular spiritual affiliation, or that the client learn to practise mindfulness.
 CPP has been established since the 1980s and is part of the humanistic and integrative college of the United Kingdom Council for Psychotherapy (UKCP).

-As a qualified psychotherapist, I am able to offer confidential psychotherapy at £45/hour (inclusive of VAT) as part of my preparing for accreditation with UKCP.
+I am able to offer confidential psychotherapy at no fee as part of my preparing for accreditation with UKCP.
+I will ask you to meet the cost of the room hire for the hour’s session, though, when I return to working face to face.
 I work on the Wirral and, while the Covid crisis continues, remotely by video.
 If you choose to work with me, we would meet for an hour-long session regularly once a week.
 This would give us time to process what has come up in each session and build on it for the next session.

 My work is supervised in accordance with the professional and ethical requirements of the Karuna Institute, which is a member organisation of the UKCP.

 If you would like to arrange an initial appointment with me, or to discuss the possibility of our working together, please contact me using the contact form at the bottom of this page.

 I’m a psychotherapist based in North West, UK pursuing accreditation to full UKCP membership.